Amila-Rukshan/winzigc-compiler/README.md

-## Winzigc programming language
+## WinZigC programming language

-This project includes the code for the language specified by [winzigc language spectification](/SPECIFICATION.md).
+This tree includes the code for a compiler for the language specified by [WinZigC language spectification](/SPECIFICATION.md).
 It generates [LLVM](https://llvm.org/) bitcode for the WinZigC program and compiles the bitcode to an executable binary using the [Clang](https://clang.llvm.org/) backend.

 ## Give me some example programs!